Judith Orloff, M.D. is a psychiatrist, an Assistant Clinical Professor of Psychiatry at UCLA, and leads workshops on intuition, energy, and medicine.

 5HTP (5-hydroxytryptophan) –

-This is one of the main ingredients in ProVanax mood-enhancing supplement [link goes to an article, including video].
+This is one of the main ingredients in ProVanax mood-enhancing supplement.

-Dr. Sam Robbins, Founder of HFL Solutions, “has a background in both endocrinology and psychology.
+Dr. Sam Robbins, Founder of the company HFL Solutions (Health, Fitness, Longevity), has a background in anti-aging, endocrinology and psychology.

 Kava Kava – from Amazon